How to create a duotone image in Photoshop

 1. Apply a Gradient Map

-By default, this setting will overlay the image with a black and white gradient for a grayscale mapping.
+Depending on your default setting, this setting will overlay the image with a gradient for a grayscale mapping.
+If the default is not black and white, click the dropdown and select that option.
 If you followed along for the first method, you’ll see that we’re already halfway to creating our duotone.

 2. Choose your colors